TLG was set up in response to the announcement of Your Party, aiming to

 Members are expected to attend all member meetings and give

 apologies when unable to make meetings.
-This will take the
+This will take the form of a

-another comrade in attendance read out your apologies.
+attendance read out your apologies.

 -

-There is an expectation to be part of organising within
+There is an expectation to be part of organising within TLG -

-a working group, attending meetings, submitting
+group, attending meetings, submitting proposals or contributing

-within Your Party and promoting the TLG programme is a
+to the debate.
+Organising within Your Party and promoting the

-valid form of participation.
-Talking in instant
+TLG programme is a valid form of participation.
+Talking in

-messaging chats is not considered an active form of
+instant messaging chats is not considered an active form of

 participation.